ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 #### Acceptance-test spots
 {: #devsecops-inferred-pipeline-accept-spots}

-The `acceptance-test` spots locate an acceptance-test suite to be executed. `acceptance-test` spots have an `acceptance-testing` process that identifies the tools to run the acceptance-test suite.
+The `acceptance-test` spots locate an acceptance-test suite to run. `acceptance-test` spots have an `acceptance-testing` process that identifies the tools to run the acceptance-test suite.

 #### Dynamic-scan spots
 {: #devsecops-inferred-pipeline-dynamic-spots}

-The `dynamic-scan` spots locate a dynamic scan to be performed.
-Dynamic-scan spots have a `scanning` process that lists the tools to perform the scan.
+ The `dynamic-scan` spots identify locations for a dynamic scan.
+Dynamic-scan spots scans and lists the scan tools.

-Currently supported is the [OWASP ZAP scan](/docs/devsecops?topic=devsecops-cd-devsecops-zap-scans) tool started in a sub-webhook trigger.
+ The [OWASP ZAP scan](/docs/devsecops?topic=devsecops-cd-devsecops-zap-scans) is the only supported tool to star a sub-webhook trigger.
+The deployment vehicles currently supported are:

 #### Release spots
 {: #devsecops-inferred-pipeline-dynamic-spots}

 The `release` spots locate the release process.
-Release spots have a `releasing` process that lists the tools to be executed during the release stage.
-Currently supported tool for releasing process are:
+Release spots have a `releasing` process that lists the tools to run during the release stage.
+Currentl, the supported tools for the releasing process are:
 -  [semantic-release](https://semantic-release.gitbook.io/semantic-release)
 -  [maven](https://maven.apache.org/index.html) with [`maven deploy`](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) phase.

 ### Sample polyglot-spots.json content
 {: #devsecops-pipeline-configuration-ison}

-Below is a JSON content resulting from the spots extraction by the Inferred DevSecOps Pipeline Configuration feature.
-This is used to execute the specific actions/tools for any given processing action in specific stages during the CI pipeline execution.
+The Inferred DevSecOps Pipeline Configuration feature extracts spots and generates the following JSON content to trigger specific actions and tools during CI pipeline stages.

 ```JSON
 {